 York is a walking city.
 Its heritage area is pedestrian only and you can peacefully walk along the River Ouse.
 Most sites are located close to each other.
 You can walk on the walls of the medieval city and get a vantage view of the city around.
 In the evenings, you can sign up for ghost walks.
 When there is a river, the option of going on boat ride is always there.

 Oxford takes pride in being home to the oldest university in Britain dating back to 12th CE.
 We in India, of course, had Taxila and Nalanda much before that but unfortunately, they are no longer living institutes.
 Oxford essentially remains a university town.
 It really does not have an area or buildings set aside for the university.
 The university buildings are rather scattered around the town.
-Some of them like the library are open to the public, of course with some limitations.
+Some of them like the library is open to the public, of course with some limitations.

 For the new age visitors, this is the place where many of Harry Potter films were shot.
 If you are a Harry Potter fan you may want to explore the town through it.
 For example, you can visit the Hogwarts’s Library that is, in reality, the Bodleian library or the research library of the Oxford University dating back to 1602 CE.